Whole Life vs Term Life Definition: Know the Difference

 Young singles with no dependents: you typically don’t need life insurance if no one depends on you for financial support.
 But you may still want to have a policy if certain situations apply.
 For example, if you have large sums of debt for which a family member is the cosigner, he or she would become responsible for making payments if you passed away.
 Also, you may need insurance to help cover your burial costs if you expect that this expense would be a financial burden for your family.
-According to Investopedia, an inexpensive type of life insurance, called final expense, is best suited for singles without dependents.
-You can find a policy to fit your needs with a cheap term life insurance plan.

 While there is a place for buy-sell agreements, most businesses do not have the cash flow or profit to get the amount of coverage needed for whole life insurance.
 Most buy-sell agreements are funded with term insurance for two reasons: cost and changing needs.
-A business’ financial need will likely change every few years, and it is easier to simply replace a term policy in order to meet the most recent need.
+A business’ financial need will likely change every few years, and it is easier to simply replace a term policy to meet the most recent need.

 Comparing Different Term Plans

-Let’s go over how these two term plans compare.
+Here’s how the two term plans compare:

-|Annual Renewable Term (ART)||Level Premium Term (LPT)|
+|Annual Renewable Term (ART)

-|Provides coverage for one year at a time, but is rarely offered||Provides longer terms, usually 5, 10, 15, 20, 25, or 30 years—20-year most common
+|Provides longer terms, usually 5, 10, 15, 20, 25, or 30 years—20-year most common

-|Premium increases every year you renew||Premium stays the same for a set period of time—can be for the entire policy or only for a part of the policy
+|Premium stays the same for a set period of time—can be for the entire policy or only for a part of the policy

-|Premiums usually start out lower, but could cost more than LPT policies if renewed every year for a long time||Premiums may be a little higher than ART policies to start, but usually gets lower toward the end of the policy
+|Premiums may be a little higher than ART policies to start, but usually gets lower toward the end of the policy

-Understanding Whole Life Insurance
+How to Define Whole Life Insurance

 The most common type of whole life insurance is ordinary level premium whole life, often called ‘ordinary life’.
 Other names for this type of coverage include traditional whole life and straight life.
 One of the advantages of whole life insurance is that all policy types provide guaranteed cash value on a tax-deferred basis, making it an attractive option when you compare whole life vs term life insurance.
 Tax deferred means you don’t pay taxes for every year the cash value increases, only when you withdraw money from the policy.

-In exchange for the permanent coverage and cash value features these policies provide, you agree to pay the insurance company scheduled premium payments practically for the rest of your life, which is usually up to age 100.
-But depending on the type of whole life policy, you could have a shorter term for premium payments.
+In exchange for the permanent coverage and cash value features these policies provide, you agree to pay the insurance company scheduled premium payments practically for the rest of your life, which is usually up to age 100.7 But depending on the type of whole life policy, you could have a shorter term for premium payments.
 A life insurance calculator could help you estimate your whole life insurance coverage needs.

 Why Get Whole Life Insurance?